drakh/acid-generator/README.md

 ### TODO

-- rework the knobs to work with touch devices
 - output via MIDI, so you can control real synths
 - euclidean mode
-- store patterns
 - find out the format of Polyend Play fills to make exports for it possible.
 - ?